Transverse momentum asymmetry in the semi-inclusive electron positron annihilation process: Summary

 \section{Summary}

-Hadronization, being a non-perturbative QCD process, cannot be calculated from first principles and is typically described through phenomenological models.
-Within the framework of the QCD parton model, one can study the hadronization process through the behaviors of the single-hadron and the double-hadron or through FFs and diFFs.
+Hadronization, being a nonperturbative QCD process, cannot be calculated from first principles and is typically described through phenomenological models.
+Within the framework of the QCD parton model, one can study the hadronization process through the behaviors of the single hadron and the double hadron or through FFs and diFFs.
 However, higher-twist FFs present significant challenges for determination due to power suppression.
-We notice that the transverse momentum of the produced jet or the intrinsic quark in semi-inclusive electron positron annihilation process exhibits twist-3 effects.
+We notice that the transverse momentum of the produced jet or the intrinsic quark in the semi-inclusive electron positron annihilation process exhibits twist-3 effects.
 Under this circumstance, we propose a novel observable: the transverse momentum asymmetry of the fragmenting quark with respect to the observed hadron direction.
-This asymmetry is defined as the difference between the transverse momentum components of the fragmenting quark relative to the observed hadron, specially in the $x$ and $y$ directions in the center-of-mass frame of leptons.
+This asymmetry is defined as the difference between the transverse momentum components of the fragmenting quark relative to the observed hadron, especially in the $x$ and $y$ directions in the center-of-mass frame of leptons.
 It is a twist-3 effect and provides direct access to twist-3 TMD FFs.

 To investigate the transverse momentum effects, we develop a general theoretical framework up to twist-3 at leading order for the jet production semi-inclusive annihilation process in this paper.
 Higher-order gluon radiations are not considered.
 We derive the differential cross section by incorporating both electromagnetic and weak interactions and express the resulting asymmetries in terms of twist-3 TMD FFs.
 Taking the Gaussian ansatz for the TMD FFs, we present numerical estimates of the asymmetry $A_U^x$.
 The results show that the absolute values of the asymmetry decreases with increasing center-of-mass energy $Q$ but increases linearly with respect to the transverse momentum $k_\perp$.
 Furthermore, the asymmetry exhibits periodic behavior with respect to fraction $y$ and does not depend on the longitudinal momentum fraction $z$.